tpatki/resource_module_strawman/README.md

 Flux Resource API Strawman helps design flux resource comms. module, which will be a service to select the best-matching resources for each job.
-Some of the data structures and APIs will be factored into the comms. module code base.
+Ultimately, some of the data structures and APIs will be factored into the comms. module code base.

-It contains a `resource` command which uses a resource generation recipe file (see GRUG below), and print resource information at certain visit events of graph walks.
+It contains `resource`, the driver command which uses a resource generation recipe file (see GRUG below), and prints the resource information at certain visit events of graph walks.
 Its options allow for using a different matcher that uses a different set of subsystems on which to walk with distinct walking policies.

 It also allows you to export the filtered graph of the used matcher in a selected graph format.
 If you want to try this yourself to get a hang of it:

 ```
 $ make